openstack/osprofiler/README.rst

 Background
 ----------

 OpenStack consists of multiple projects.
-Each project, in turn, has multiple services.
+Each project, in turn, is composed of multiple services.
 To process some request, e.g. to boot a virtual machine, OpenStack uses multiple services from different projects.
-In case something works too slowly, it's extremely complicated to understand what exactly goes wrong and to locate the bottleneck.
+In the case something works too slowly, it's extremely complicated to understand what exactly goes wrong and to locate the bottleneck.

 To resolve this issue, we introduce a tiny but powerful library, **osprofiler**, that is going to be used by all OpenStack projects and their